Prints, Reproductions and Originals, and now, Giclee?

 Giclee is another word to add to the confusion for new art buyers.
 In my previous blog, I defined the terms: prints, reproductions and originals.
 Giclee is a fairly new word, invented in 1991 by Jack Duganne.
 In French, it refers to the ink spray coming from an inkjet printer’s nozzles.

 I see giclees in many frame shops and shows where these are labeled “giclee prints”.
 Although a printer is used, they are not an art print.
 A woodblock, silkscreen, or etching are types of prints and are created as such.
 The artist works on a plate, be it plastic, metal, wood, silk or other material, to create original prints.
 In most cases, the process of making the print takes a press.
 Sometimes these are referred to as “multiple originals.”

 With a reproduction, a copy is made from an original painting or drawing.
 Often this takes the form of a digital photo.
-This process does not have to be done by the artist.
+Hence, this process does not have to be done by the artist.
 They may be sold as posters, cards, postcards or misnamed as “prints”.
-For example, Although C.M.
+For example, although C.M.
 Russell died in 1926, reproductions are still being made of his original drawings, oils, and watercolors.
-You can visit any museum’s gift shop and find reproductions of famous artists’ work and these were produced in most cases long after these artists died.
+You can visit any museum’s gift shop and find reproductions of many famous artists’ work and these were produced in most cases long after these artists died.

 If a giclee is a copy of an original drawing or painting, then the product is a reproduction and not a print.
 If you ask, “why does it matter?”, I would say that the price should reflect the value of the artwork.
 All things being equal, an original should cost more than a print or reproduction.
 A reproduction’s value should be the lowest of the three types of art products.